amberosia/GooseAI/README.md

 Load up any image file and our custom AI model trained on a databank of more than 6000 images will do all the work
 \
 \
 Note for Goose Hacks jury: We did not include the bot's authorization token that allows the code to run.
 If that's necessary, please DM jamberosia or ar.vi on Discord!
-\
-\
+However, you can use the bot for yourself with [this invite link](https://discord.com/api/oauth2/authorize?client_id=1144961347520573500&permissions=277025508352&scope=bot).

 Not Goose             |  Goose :-------------------------:|:-------------------------:
 ![to](https://github.com/amberosia/GooseBot-AI/assets/89476135/6e1009f8-3c7d-4363-873a-036b4de76d42)  |   ![image](https://github.com/amberosia/GooseBot-AI/assets/89476135/bd247c61-39a5-404b-988d-4a26cab6bc57)